Drishya2101/Chocolate-House-management-system/README.md

  Chocolate-House-management-system

 Welcome to the Chocolate House Management Application!
 This is a simple Python application designed to help manage a fictional chocolate house’s seasonal flavor offerings, ingredient inventory, and customer flavor suggestions, including allergy concerns.
-The application uses SQLite for data management.
+The application uses SQLite for data.

 Features